-- 1) Maintain records for aquatic animal rearing units documenting the feed amounts and estimates of the numbers and weight of aquatic animals in order to calculate representative feed conversion ratios. - 2) Maintain records documenting the frequency of cleaning, inspections, maintenance and repairs. - 3) Maintain records documenting compliance with training requirements.
+- (a) Maintain records for aquatic animal rearing units documenting the feed amounts and estimates of the numbers and weight of aquatic animals in order to calculate representative feed conversion ratios. - (b) Maintain records documenting the frequency of cleaning, inspections, maintenance and repairs. - (c) Maintain records documenting compliance with training requirements.